 Visitor management in the events sector

-Since 9 June, trade fairs, festivals and seminars can once again welcome visitors.
-The management of queues and physical contact is therefore an essential element in ensuring the best possible sanitary conditions for visitors.
+Since June 9, trade shows, festivals and seminars have once again been able to welcome visitors.
+The management of queues and physical contact are essential to ensure the best possible sanitary conditions for visitors.

 The many different types of event imply different constraints that should not be overlooked.
 Visitors to a public exhibition, professionals at a seminar or festival-goers will not be welcomed in the same way.

 This type of innovative solution can be found in the management of events such as:

 - Conferences and congresses

 - Team building